azurastar134/IMI/README.md

 MarkovChain_Stylizedfacts.ipynb is a file that contains a Markov Chain class and its usage.
 Also some stylized facts where they have to do with manipulations of financial data.

 OMSX30.ipynb is for my master thesis.
 It is an analysis of OMSX30 index by using some standard ways like examination of the returns of prices.
-I also use GARCH there.
+I also use an econometric technique called GARCH there.

 Tasks_in_Financial_Engineering(1-3).ipynb are the files that describe different operations with data frames, the usage of functions and classes to achieve certain financial outcomes.